minhealthnz/health-and-independence-report/README.md

 ## Additional information

-The 2022 Health & Independence Report can be accessed here *Add link to the MoH website where HAIR will be published*
+The 2022 Health & Independence Report, along with previous editions, can be accessed via the [Manatū Hauora's website](https://www.health.govt.nz/about-ministry/corporate-publications/health-and-independence-reports).

 The 2023 New Zealand Health Strategy can be accessed here *Add link to the MoH website where NZHS will be published*